 One of earliest recorded attempts to create a day of recognition for the contributions of “First Americans” dates back to 1912, when Dr. Arthur Caswell Parker (Seneca Nation), who founded several Indian rights organizations, persuaded the Boy Scouts of America to recognize “First Americans” Day, which they did for three years.

-In 1915, Red Fox James, a Blackfeet Indian, rode his horse around the country and ultimately secured endorsements from 24 state governments in favor of a day honoring American Indians.
-Although he presented the resolutions to the White House on December 14, 1915, the Library of Congress reports that there is no record of such a day every being proclaimed.
+Three years later, Red Fox James (Blackfeet), rode his horse around the country to ultimately secure endorsements from 24 state governments in favor of a day honoring American Indians.
+Although he presented the resolutions to the White House on Dec.
+14, 1915, the Library of Congress reports that there is no record of such a day ever being proclaimed.

 Below, find a partial list of just some of the Native American Heritage Month celebrations occurring around the country in 2018.